jvalen/box-shadow-pixels/README.md

 # Why `box-shadow-pixels`?

 `box-shadow` CSS property allow us to draw a shadow around an element.
 We can go further and represent an image applying colors with different coordinates...and if we decide to go even further we could create animations using `@keyframes`.

+# Origins

+This library has been part of the core of [pixelartcss](https://github.com/jvalen/pixel-art-react), for the sake of keeping everything more modular, this part has been extracted from the main repository.
+However the library is meant to be generic and useful for other projects as well.

 # How to use it